widged/reactjs-workshop/app-create-nwb.md

-1. Creating a reactjs application, based on es6, with no configuration
+# Creating a reactjs application, based on es6, with no configuration

-a) nwb
+## nwb

 https://github.com/insin/nwb